 As with so many houses we visit, it wasn’t terrible, it just wasn’t great.
 There were oddities like a retro-d vanity hiked up an extra foot for a very tall previous homeowner coupled with a clear lack of practical storage.

 We came back with much the same floorplan, and yet the improvements are everywhere…

 Hardwood floors in lieu of tile (it’s a misconception that they can’t be installed in bathrooms!).
 Redesigned vanities matching the cabinet style throughout the rest of the upstairs, but with a smarter drawer design – not to mention flanking towers with hidden outlets to stow away electric razors and toothbrushes.
 A custom cabinet that now hangs in the toilet room for paper products.
 Don’t ever make us choose between form and function.
 We’ll always choose both!

-The shower, though it stayed the same size, also saw a huge improvement in that we framed in a soap niche for shampoos.
+The shower, though it stayed the same size, also saw a huge improvement in that we framed in a multi-shelf soap niche for shampoos.
 And the frameless glass shower doors totally opened up the feel of the shower.
 I love, love, love the hand-glazed subway tile.

 The lights, from Hudson Valley, are both beautiful and bright.
 Of course, this is Jim Scovell’s company, so that means everything is on a dimmer.
 As it should be!